Great Britain in the Seven Years' War: Stately Quadrille

-Britain had been allied to Austria since 1731, and the co-operation between the two states had peaked during the War of the Austrian Succession when Maria Theresa had been able to retain her throne with British assistance.
+Britain had been allied to Austria since 1731, and the cooperation between the two states had peaked during the War of the Austrian Succession when Maria Theresa had been able to retain her throne with British assistance.
 Since then the relationship had weakened—as Austria was dissatisfied with the terms negotiated by Britain for them at the Treaty of Aix-la-Chapelle.
 Prussia had captured Silesia from Austria during the war and Austria wanted British help to recover it.
 Sensing that it would not be forthcoming, the Austrians approached their historical enemy France and made a defensive treaty with her—thereby dissolving the twenty-five-year Anglo-Austrian Alliance.

 Alarmed by the sudden switch in the European balance of power the British made a similar agreement with Prussia at the Westminster Convention.
 By doing this Newcastle hoped to rebalance the two sides in central Europe—and thereby make a war potentially mutually destructive to all.
 This he hoped would stop either Austria or Prussia making an attack on the other and would prevent an all-out war in Europe.
 This would allow Britain and France to continue their colonial skirmishes without formal war being declared in Europe.
-Frederick the Great had a number of supporters in London, including William Pitt who welcomed the rapprochement between Britain and Prussia.
+Frederick the Great had a number of supporters in London, including William Pitt, who welcomed the rapprochement between Britain and Prussia.
 The Dutch Republic, a long-standing ally of Britain, declared its neutrality in the wake of the Westminster Convention and had no active participation in the coming conflict.

 Fall of Menorca

 As war in Europe appeared increasingly inevitable, the Newcastle government sought to take the initiative—and make sure that the strategic island of Menorca (historically called "Minorca" by the British) was secured before it fell into French hands.
 A relief expedition was dispatched under Admiral John Byng to save it.
 However, once he arrived in the Mediterranean Byng found a sizable French fleet and a 15,000-strong army besieging the fortress.
 After fighting an indecisive battle he withdrew to Gibraltar, and Menorca subsequently fell.
 Formal war was finally declared in May 1756, almost exactly two years after the two countries had first clashed in Ohio.

 Byng was recalled to Britain and court-martialled.
 There was violent public outrage about the loss of Menorca, mostly directed against Newcastle.
 He tried to deflect the blame by emphasising the alleged cowardice of Byng.
 After being tried by his peers, the admiral was eventually executed by firing squad for "not doing his utmost".
 By that time Newcastle and his government had fallen.
-It was replaced by a weaker administration headed by the Duke of Devonshire and dominated by William Pitt.
+It was replaced by a weaker administration headed by William Cavendish, 4th Duke of Devonshire and dominated by William Pitt the Elder.